yeseongcho/Staged_Auxiliary_Domain_Adaptation/README.md

 - Batch size is set to **2** due to GPU memory constraints
 - ICCA is applied **only after sufficient warm-up** (Stage 3+)
 - The framework avoids catastrophic forgetting on clean data

----

-## 📜 License & Citation

-If you use this code, please cite our paper:

-> **Smooth and Clear: Auxiliary Domain and Inter-Class Contrast Adaptation for Semantic Foggy Scene Segmentation**
-> *Knowledge-Based Systems, 2024*

----

-## 🙏 Acknowledgement

-This codebase builds upon:
-- RefineNet / RefineNet-lw
-- Cityscapes & Foggy Cityscapes
-- Prior work on UDA and contrastive adaptation

----

 For questions or issues, feel free to open an issue or contact the authors.